mlfarrell/VGL-Vulkan-Core/README.md

 As of now, there's no separate .lib project for this core (yet).
 I usually embed its source files inside the larger engine that builds it.
 An example program that shows basic core usage is contained within the example folder.

+### Windows

 Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, shaderc, linearalg, and SDL2) into example/include and the corresponding libs inside example/lib
 Then, open the Visual Studio 2017 solution and build the project.

+### Mac

+Once you have all your dependencies, place all the headers from (vulkansdk/include/vulkan, shaderc, linearalg, and SDL2) into example/include and the following frameworks/libs inside example/mac

+- MoltenVK.framework
+- SDL2.framework
+- libMoltenVK.dylib
+- libshaderc_combined.a
+- libvulkan.1.dylib

+Then, open the Example.xcode Project and build.

+## How Can I Help?

+The project as it stands, could use a much better solution for parsing SPIRV assembly and running old-school GLSL (version 150) code on the core.
+Both solutions involve a regex parsing solution that I'm not too crazy about.
+The SPIRV assembly regex parser needed to perform shader introspection is decent enough, but I'm sure a better solution exists.

+Related to this:  The core currently lacks the ability to compile GLSL 150 and auto-conver to vulkan-enabled GLSL 450.
+Currently my higher-level engine implements this (on top of this core) using tons of regex which is a giant hack.
+I'd like to have a more graceful solution to this.

+The memory manager currently does not expose or support non-coherent memory.

+Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.

 ## License